SUSE/DeepSea/doc/source/runners/mon.rst

 #########################

-The main function for the bootstrap runner is `ceph`.
+The main function for the bootstrap runner is `deploy`.

-salt-run bootstrap.ceph
+salt-run mon.deploy

 This runner has different modes that it can run with.

 non_interactive: <True/False> (defaults to False)

+Also there is `remove`, `update` and ?

+.. only:: man
   .. include:: authors.rst
   / header with version, copyright, date and projectname / this is produced by sphinx when rendering the entire project.